Reigate St Mary’s

 Academically, there are three main buildings.
 The historic centrepiece is Sunnyside – built in the late 1800s – which was the former home of Godfrey Searle who founded the St Mary’s Church Choir.
 Cedar House is where you’ll find the kindergarten as well as the ICT suites (more on those in a minute) and Beech House was built about 10 years ago adding purpose built classrooms and a massive sports hall.

 There’s a separate arts and science block, which doubles as the Year 6 classrooms, a dining hall, and a separate building for the nursery, aptly called Green Shoots.
 Apt, because as well as being home to the littlest children, it is also surrounded by loads of greenery.
 It really does feel like a rural location.

 The school is big on technology and there are two ICT suites – one dedicated to Apple Macs and one to PCs – and the kids come to specialist lessons in the ICT suites from kindergarten upwards.
 From Year 4, children have their own iPads.

 It all starts with the littlies at RSM – and it’s here where the foundations of learning, a love for learning and everything else follows.
-Green Shoots have their own rooms, with a small separate playground, but they also regularly venture off to fields, the nature area and the woods to climb trees.
+Green Shoots and Kindergarten have their own rooms, and a vast new adventure and play area all to themselves.
+They also regularly venture off to fields, the nature area and the woods to climb trees.
 It’s all encouraged.